escrimaglia/cli-automation/README.md

 # `cla`

-CLA (Command Line interface Automation) is a Python-based application designed to automate infrastructure directly from the command line.
+CLA `Command Line interface Automation` is a Python-based application designed to automate infrastructure directly from the command line.
-With CLA, there is no need to write a single line of code, users simply follow the options presented in the help menu.
-It was specifically developed for networking engineers who have not yet advanced in programming knowledge.
+With CLA, there is no need to write a single line of code, users simply follow the options presented in the help menu. `CLA was specifically designed for networking engineers who have not yet advanced in programming knowledge`.
+CLA lets you both extract configurations and set up networking devices, doing it all asynchronously.
+You can enter connection and configuration parameters either via the command line or using JSON files.
 LA version 1 focuses exclusively on Network Automation, while version 2 will introduce Cloud Automation capabilities.

 **Usage**: